h2non/imaginary/README.md

 ### Scalability

-If you're looking for a large scale solution based on `imaginary`, you should scale it horizontally and distribute the HTTP load over a pool of imaginary servers.
+If you're looking for a large scale solution for massive image processing, you should scale `imaginary` horizontally, distributing the HTTP load across a pool of imaginary servers.

-Assuming that you want to provide a high availability to deal efficiently with about 100 concurrent req/sec, you should probably use a front balancer (e.g: HAProxy) to delegate the request control flow and quality of service distributing the HTTP load across a pool of server:
+Assuming that you want to provide a high availability to deal efficiently with, let's say, 100 concurrent req/sec, a good approeach would be using a front balancer (e.g: HAProxy) to delegate the request control flow and quality of service and load distribution HTTP:

 ```
         |==============|